Ashtanga Yoga—Accountability, Acceptance and Action in the Arena of Sexual Appropriateness and Hands-On Assists by Kino MacGregor

 •Penetration of the victim’s body, also known as rape”

+A larger issue at stake here is that there is little recourse that victims of any type of sexual assault have in the yoga world.
 After being sexually assaulted to the highest degree by a yoga teacher myself I pursued action in the yoga world in an effort to get accountability and I got very little.
 I reported the action done to me (and numerous others) to Yoga Alliance only to get a standardized reply.
 They have since contacted me in an effort to rectify their inexcusable response and I can only hope that my complaints lead to dialogue, discussion and ultimately reform.
 I reported the incident to my teachers in India and they were accordingly horrified.
-R. Sharath Jois, Guruji’s grandson, understood the gravity of the situation and said he would speak with said teacher.
+R. Sharath Jois, KPJ’s grandson, understood the gravity of the situation and said he would speak with said teacher.
 He later removed this man from the list of Authorized Ashtanga Yoga teachers.

-As both a practitioner and teacher in Ashtanga Yoga community, it is evident to me that we are neither interested in suppression or denial.
-Instead we as a community are deeply committed to dialogue, discussion, evolution and reform.
+As both a practitioner and teacher in Ashtanga Yoga community, it is evident to me that I am neither interested in suppression or denial, nor will I participate in a culture of complicity.
+Instead I am deeply committed to dialogue, discussion, evolution and reform.
+Many others feel the same way.
 Just look online and you will see teachers and students of the Ashtanga Yoga method deeply invested in this very public process.
-In the leadership of R. Sharath Jois as the Director of the K. Pattabhi Jois Ashtanga Yoga Institute, you will find a dedicated teacher of the Ashtanga Yoga method who emphasizes the yamas and niyamas.
+In the leadership of R. Sharath Jois, you will find a dedicated teacher of the Ashtanga Yoga method who emphasizes the yamas and niyamas.
 He leaves no room for unclarity in his adjustments and treatment of women and maintains absolute appropriate sexual boundaries with all his students.
-Some argue that Sharath’s impeccable treatment of women is “proof” of Guruji’s destructive actions.
+Some argue that Sharath’s impeccable treatment of women is “proof” of KPJ’s destructive actions.
 Yet to acknowledge that said behavior has in fact changed and been removed from the Ashtanga Yoga system is evidence of the resilience of the system of Ashtanga Yoga and the community of teachers and students who practice the method.
 If the purpose of the recent sharing has been to encourage victims of abuse to heal and to encourage positive reformation of the Asthanga Yoga system, let that be done.
 But to judge, condemn, rehash, denigrate and blame an entire system of practice is neither fruitful nor healing.
+Before we can get into the discussion of the positive or negative qualities of the Ashtanga Yoga method we must be absolutely clear that any of the destructive behaviors related to sexual misconduct are no longer happening and that there are restorative actions taking place from within the community.
+From my perspective the behavior regarding sexual misconduct is non-existent not and discussion around positive change is starting to happen.

-In my many years of study, starting in 2000 with Guruji, I never once experienced or saw any inappropriate touching of any students.
+In my many years of study, starting in 2000 with KPJ and R. Sharath Jois, I never once experienced or saw any inappropriate touching of any students.
 He never once touched any private parts on my body in the numerous times he assisted me.
 I also never saw him do any of the assists that have been mentioned recently online.
 If I dig down into the deepest reaches of my memory, I can recall a tangential story told to me by someone who advised me not to go to Mysore before my first trip.
 This person rattled off a laundry list of reasons which included as a side remark that the Guru was a lecherous old man.
 Couched in a series of other slanderous remarks I simply disregarded it.
-When I traveled to India to practice with Guruji myself and my experience was entirely focused on the practice and remained totally free of any inappropriate assists, I simply did not think of those statements again.
+When I traveled to India to practice with KPJ myself and my experience was entirely focused on the practice and remained totally free of any inappropriate assists, I simply did not think of those statements again.
 This in an of itself may be problematic.
-One could accept that I never received said assists and yet question why, in a community where so many others who watched Guruji teach did in fact see these assists, I never saw them myself.
+One could accept that I never received said assists and yet question why, in a community where so many others who watched KPJ teach did in fact see these assists, I never saw them myself.
 Was I blind to the reality and subconsciously blocked it all out due to both love and fear?
 Or was I just so caught up in the intensity of my own practice and journey that I never really saw clearly?
-I can’t say definitely, but the fact remains impervious—I did not experience or witness any inappropriate touching by Guruji.
-Either I was simply not aware of it because it didn’t effect me personally (which is not an excuse but an admission of potential culpability) or the behavior was either already gone from the Ashtanga Yoga system when I began practicing with Guruji.
+I can’t say definitely, but the fact remains impervious—I did not experience or witness any inappropriate touching by KPJ.
+Either I was simply not aware of it because it didn’t effect me personally (which is not an excuse but an admission of potential culpability) or the behavior was either already gone from the Ashtanga Yoga system when I began practicing with KPJ when R. Sharath Jois was more at the helm of the Institute in Mysore.
 I can only hope it’s the latter.

 In light of recent allegations, I have watched videos and scoured photographs presented online as evidence of the behavior I never witnessed.
 I have reached out to students who experienced these assists in an effort to truly understand the depth of the issue.
 The “Mula Bandha” assist is the most perplexing and problematic.
-The first time I heard about this was when, a long while after Guruji passed away, a younger female student asked an older male student who practiced with Guruji if he ever received the “Mula Bandha” assist.
+The first time I heard about this was when, a long while after KPJ passed away, a younger female student asked an older male student who practiced with KPJ if he ever received the “Mula Bandha” assist.
 He replied that he in fact had received the assist one time and that it had “fixed” his Mula.
 I’ve spoken with women who said that they received the assist and it benefitted them as well.
 Now, the flip side of this is that some (or perhaps most) women who received this assist registered it as inappropriate touching in the same way that my guitar teacher crossed a boundary when I was a child.
+This is the assist that would have allowed for digital penetration, which is a felony in some U.S. states.

 The danger of saying that a yoga teacher is given permission to touch a deeply private and personal area because they alone can heal or wake the area up is the slippery slope standard that when universally applied can lead to psychological abuse and even rape.
-I’m not saying that the students who report that they were healed by Guruji’s assist were not healed—they by their own accounts were.
+I’m not saying that the students who report that they were healed by KPJ’s assist were not healed—they by their own accounts were.
 I’m saying rather that the normalization of that type of touching is not acceptable in any healthy teacher-student relationship of our modern world.
-If Guruji did in fact heal certain ailments with this assist and did not in fact violate any principles of sanctity, it would be a one in a billion case (which could be argued that he in fact was an exceedingly special human being).
-A larger issue is that if no action was taken and no change effected in the organization of Ashtanga Yoga, it would have normalized that same behavior in the culture itself.
-Male or female teachers may have thought: if the Guru does it, so can I. They would be grievously mistaken to emulate the Guru in this case.
-I point to my teacher, Guruji’s grandson, R. Sharath Jois, as an example of change.
+If KPJ did in fact heal certain ailments with this assist and did not in fact violate any principles of sanctity, it would be a one in a billion case.
+The larger issue is that in most cases it appears that the behavior was harmful.
+Another issue would be if no change was effected in the organization of Ashtanga Yoga, it would have normalized that same behavior in the culture itself.
+Male or female teachers may have thought: if the KPJ does it, so can I. They would be grievously mistaken to emulate the KPJ in this case.
+I point to my teacher, KPJ’s grandson, R. Sharath Jois, as an example of change.
 I have never met a single person, male or female, who has seen, felt or experienced Sharath cross any sexual boundaries.
 In fact, while you may receive assists from Sharath in class, if you’re female, you are advised not to touch Sharath at all.

-Besides the contentious “Mula Bandha” assist there are many other assists which may look disturbing when photographed but actually not violate any boundaries.
-There are numerous examples, but let me address just one called Durvasaana.
-This advanced asana in the Ashtanga Yoga Third Series has been presented as evidence of Guruji’s inappropriate behavior.
+Some people who are highly critical of Ashtanga Yoga have used this debate to question all assists as dangerous.
+Besides the contentious “Mula Bandha” assist and obvious issues such as dry-humpinh, there are many other assists which may look disturbing when photographed but actually not violate any boundaries.
+I am not willing or ready to create black or white guidelines around certain assists.
+I cannot say, for example, that my pelvis or belly will never make contact with a student’s.
+But I can definitively say that touching of genitalia with the hands or fingers is no appropriate in yoga class.
+That’s a line I’m willing to draw clearly.
+There are numerous examples of grey zone assists, but let me address just one called Durvasaana.
+This advanced asana in the Ashtanga Yoga Third Series has been presented as evidence of KPJ’s inappropriate behavior.
 While at risk of incriminating myself let me share a video of myself assisting a student in this same pose:

 My pelvis is behind hers, her body resting on mine.
 Without that full body contact I would be unable to support my student.
 To say that this assist is ok because we are both female is sexually discriminatory.
 The assist is deemed ok by a convergence of factors which include the precision of anatomical detail, the intention and feeling behind it from the teacher, and the experience of the student which must confirm that no sexual boundaries were violated.
 The few times that I myself have received this assist were extremely beneficial for my own practice—the added stabilization provided by the teacher allowed me to relax far beyond anything I might achieve on my own.
 Judging hands-on assists solely from photographs and videos applies a superficial cookie-cutter approach to the human body, something that neither fits any mold nor responds to one-size-fits-all approaches.
 Instead, the human body itself is a miracle of engineering genius coupled with a complex web of emotions and thoughts.
 To judge the proverbial book of assists by its cover would be to fall into a trap of delusion.
 Instead, to judge hands-on assists a combination of factors must be taken into account including the teacher’s training, anatomical knowledge, empirical results, student testimony, and more.
 Take massage therapy as an example.
 If the therapist was photographed at the exact moment they were palpating the deep six (such as the obturator internus) or the groin (such as the origin of gracilis) there will surely be numerous photos that produce a suspicious result.
 The assumption of sexual intention and inappropriate touching in any proximity to private areas may lead professionals of all types including massage therapists, doctors and yoga teachers to leave vast swaths of the body untouched for fear of legal action or public shaming when no wrong-doing was actually present.
 This would be a tragic result since these regions are some of the places in the body that need the most healing and awareness.